MULTAQ- dronedarone tablet, film coated

 Absorption

 Because of presystemic first pass metabolism the absolute bioavailability of dronedarone without food is low, about 4%.
 It increases to approximately 15% when dronedarone is administered with a high fat meal.
 After oral administration in fed conditions, peak plasma concentrations of dronedarone and the main circulating active metabolite (N-debutyl metabolite) are reached within 3 to 6 hours.
 After repeated administration of 400 mg twice daily, steady state is reached within 4 to 8 days of treatment and the mean accumulation ratio for dronedarone ranges from 2.6 to 4.5.
 The steady-state Cmax and exposure of the main N-debutyl metabolite is similar to that of the parent compound.
-The pharmacokinetics of dronedarone and its N-debutyl metabolite both deviate moderately from dose proportionality: a 2-fold increase in dose results in an approximate 2.5 to 3.0-fold increase with respect to Cmax and AUC.
+The pharmacokinetics of dronedarone and its N-debutyl metabolite both deviate moderately from dose proportionality: a doubling in dose results in approximately 2.5 to 3.0-fold the Cmax and AUC.

 Distribution